jenslys/autovod/README.md

 ### Automatic Installation

 > **Note**
-> Only supports APT, YUM or DNF.
+> Only supports APT or DNF.
 If you are using a different package manager, you will have to install the required packages manually.

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/jenslys/autovod/master/install.sh)"